justdan96/tsMuxer/COMPILING.md

 echo 'QMAKE_LIBS_VULKAN       =' >> $MINGW_PREFIX/qt5-static/share/qt5/mkspecs/common/windows-vulkan.conf
 ```

-With that fixed, browse to the location of the tsMuxer repo and then run the following commands:
+With that fixed, browse to the location of the tsMuxer repo and then run:

 ```
-mkdir build
-cd build
-cmake ../ -G Ninja
-cmake . --build
-cp tsMuxer/tsmuxer.exe tsMuxerGUI/tsMuxeR.exe
+./rebuild_linux.sh
 ```

 This will create statically compiled versions of tsMuxer and tsMuxerGUI - so no external DLL files are required.